Preregistration Advisement Period

 Answer: Maybe.
 You will likely not be able to register on-line via On Track for a course above or below your placement level.
 You must meet with a representative (usually the department chair or specific language coordinator) of the Department of World Languages and Cultures to discuss your options.
 In general, you will not be permitted to drop down more than one level (i.e. if you place at 222, you may be able to drop down to 221, but no lower).

 16. I am an international student fluent in my native (non-English) language and English.
 Am I automatically exempt from the language proficiency requirement?

 Answer: Not Yet.
-Language Proficiency by Experience is verified by Francois Masuka in the Isabella Cannon Center for Global Education, Carlton Building.
+Language Proficiency by Experience is verified by Francois Masuka in the Isabella Cannon Global Education Center.
 Once it is verified, satisfaction of the language proficiency requirement can be entered into the student’s academic record.